Are ATVs safe for children and youth?

 Did you know?

-- In Canada, nearly 40% of ATV-related deaths are among children uand youth under 19 years old.
+- In Canada, nearly 34% of ATV-related deaths are among children and youth under 16 years old, even though they represent a small portion of all ATV drivers or passengers.

 - More than 33% of serious injuries requiring hospitalization from ATV crashes are among children under 19 years old.

-Injury is most likely to happen when the ATV isn’t used properly.
-If you’re a parent who owns or operates an ATV, you can model safe behaviour for your older teens by following these guidelines:
+An injury is more likely to happen when an ATV is not operated according to the manufacturer’s instructions.
+If you’re a parent who owns or has access to an ATV, model safe behaviours for your older teens by following these guidelines:

 Use only four-wheeled vehicles: Injuries are more likely to occur on three-wheeled ATVs, which are more unstable than four-wheeled vehicles.
-Three-wheeled ATVs are not recommended.
+Three-wheeled ATVs should be avoided.

 No passengers: Most ATVs are meant to be used by a single driver.
-Drivers of ATVS designed for single riders should never take on passengers.
-In general, passengers are not recommended on any ATV because they can affect the vehicle’s balance and make it hard for the driver to stay in control.
-Children and teens younger than 16 years old should never ride as passengers on ATVs.
+Drivers of ATVs designed for single riders should never take on passengers.
+Passengers are generally not recommended on any ATV because they can affect the vehicle’s balance and make it hard for the driver to stay in control.
+Children and teens younger than 16 years old should never ride as passengers.

-Wear proper equipment: ATV drivers and passengers should always wear a government-certified safety helmet (such as a helmet meeting the Canadian Standards Association, Department of Transportation/Federal Motor Vehicle Safety Standard, Snell or American National Standards Institute motorcycle helmet standards, not a bicycle helmet), eye protection, and proper clothing, such as boots, gloves and long pants.
+Wear proper equipment: ATV drivers and passengers should always wear a government-certified safety helmet (such as a helmet meeting the Canadian Standards Association, Department of Transportation/Federal Motor Vehicle Safety Standard, Snell or American National Standards Institute motorcycle helmet standards), not a bicycle helmet.
+Helmets can reduce fatal head injuries by 50%.
+Eye protection, and proper clothing, such as boots, gloves and long pants are also recommended.

-Take training: ATV drivers should take an approved training course.
-The training requires you to pass a test.
+Take training: All ATV drivers should take an approved training course.
+The training should require the driver to pass a test demonstrating both skills and knowledge.

 Are there laws in Canada about operating ATVs?